Belief propagation for general graphical models with loops: Results

-Given some variable $i \in \mg$ and a parameter $\ell_0$, the WZPZ-neighborhood $N_i^{W,\ell_0}$ is constructed by incorporating variables and functions into $N_i^{W,\ell_0}$ until $\text{min}_{(a,b)} d_{a,b} ( \partial N_i^{W,\ell_0}) \geq \ell_0$.
-More specifically~\cite{wang2024tensor}, one can construct $N_i^{W,\ell_0}$ by recursively adding variables and edges as follows: \begin{enumerate}[label=(R\roman*)] \item Add $i$ as well as all the edges connected to it and the variables they connect it to. \item For each $\ell \leq \ell_0$ starting from $\ell=1$, add all variables and edges along paths of length $\ell$ or less that connect a pair of variables in the boundary $N_i^{W,\ell_0}$.
+Given some variable $i \in \mg$ and an integer parameter $\ell_0 \geq 0$, the TNMP-neighborhood $N_i^{W,\ell_0}$ is constructed by incorporating variables and functions into $N_i^{W,\ell_0}$ until $\text{min}_{(a,b)} d_{a,b} ( \partial N_i^{W,\ell_0}) \geq \ell_0$.
+In fact~\cite{wang2024tensor}, one can construct $N_i^{W,\ell_0}$ by recursively adding variables and edges as follows: \begin{enumerate}[label=(R\roman*)] \item Add $i$ as well as all the edges connected to it and the variables they connect it to. \item For each $\ell \leq \ell_0$ starting from $\ell=1$, add all variables and edges along paths of length $\ell$ or less that connect a pair of variables in the boundary $N_i^{W,\ell_0}$.
 Repeat the procedure until neither edges nor variables can be added anymore.
 After that, start the step again, this time with $\ell+1$ (provided $\ell +1 \leq \ell_0$). \end{enumerate}

 We refer to the iteration at which each node $v$ (and analogously for each edge) is incorporated to $N_i^{W,\ell_0}$ as its \textbf{generation} and denote it by $g_i(v)$ or, whenever $i$ is clear, $g(v)$.